vanillaiice/snaparser/README.md

 # Snaparser

 Snaparser parses snapchat chat history json files to human friendly format.
-The output can be printed to stdout or written to file.
-If no path is provided, stdin is processed.
-If stdin is empty, the program stops execution.
 By default, the parsed chat history is printed to stdout.

 # Installation